We use technology and social media more than ever. I’ve had a great accomplishment for my fifth decade. I finished a novel.

-But to scale up to make my novel a bestseller, you have to connect with people in the online space.
-Lots of them.
+To make my novel known, I had to connect with people in the online space.
+A lot of them.
 That’s the game today.
 One friend said you have to make a connection to people that have little to no emotional connection to you.
 He’s right.

 But remember even in the online space, people are connecting emotionally with you, even, if it’s greatly obscured.

 We think we’re more connected than ever.
 But it’s nearly impossible.
 Everyone is seemingly accessible on social media, but like the medium itself, it’s a kind of hell today.
 You’re so close, but yet, more distant than ever.

 It takes draconian effort today just to meet in person.
 A phone call is a start.

 But I can’t even find your number anymore!